LukeFerris/origin-react-vertical-website/README.md

 // Example Import
 // import Gradient from './landingPageComponents/Gradient';

+//// HoldingPage
+// Only used as a holding page before a new specification is created.
+You should not use this component.
+// Parameters: None
+// Example Import
+// import HoldingPage from './landingPageComponents/HoldingPage';

 //// Footer
 // A footer section for the page - this is always included
 // Parameters: None